CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Task 1: Implement Management Groups

 In this task, you will create and configure management groups.
 Management groups are used to logically organize subscriptions.
 Subscriptions should be segmented and allow for RBAC and Azure Policy to be assigned and inherited to other management groups and subscriptions.
 For example, if your organization has a dedicated support team for Europe, you can organize European subscriptions into a management group to provide the support staff access to those subscriptions (without providing individual access to all subscriptions).
-In our scenario everyone at the Help Desk will need to create a support request across all subscriptions.
+In our scenario everyone at the IT Lab Administrators will need to create a support request across all subscriptions.

 1. Sign in to the **Azure portal** - `https://portal.azure.com`.